AdesisNetlife/croak/README.md

 ## Moving to Croak

-### Adapt your existent Gruntfile
+### Adapting your existent Gruntfile

-Croak automatically exposes the croak config object in your Gruntfile, so you can use this configuration like template values in your tasks config
+Croak will automatically exposes the croak object in Gruntfile, so you can use this configuration like template values in your tasks config

 This is really useful because, in much cases, you need to use absolute paths in your Gruntfile